DigiBP/AS25_Chocolat_Express/README.md

 # 🎯 Goal and Vision
 The overall goal of the project is to optimize a person-psychtherapist-matching process by implementing a digitized, rule-based matching process.
-Both participants, persons looking for the right therapist and on the other side the therapist should benefit from the matching process.
+Both participants, persons looking for the right therapist and the therapist should benefit from the matching process by saving time.
 The vision is to offer persons looking for the right therapy a easy to use platform for best matches and confident suggestions by the process.
-In the end, patient and psychotherapist should benefit from a time-saving, digitized process.

 # 📦 AS-IS Process
 *